Revvxs/DMO/README.md

 # Termux DMO

 ## Description
-A multi-functional tool for Termux with features like IP address lookup, access to DMO Discord, and more.
+A multi-functional tool ported to termux.

 ## Installation
 To install and run the tool, execute the following commands in Termux: